ssiddhantsharma/team-greider/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 > This is our main repository for the HackBio'2021 Virtual Internship Experience for #Team-Greider. <br>
-Main goal of the project is write small scripts in different languages with the next output in sdout - `name, e-mail, used_language, biostack, slack_username`.
+Main goal of the project is write small scripts in different languages with the next output in sdout - `name, e-mail, slack_username, biostack, `.
 Next step is to make csv file with rows corresponding to the person and columns to the values (as name, e-mail, etc) in bash, using sdout from scripts. <br>

 # 💬 For participants
 ## Goals (Stage 0):